Pampered Youth: Plot

 As described in a review in a film magazine, twenty-five or thirty years ago, every small town boasted of its Amberson family, whose home was the show place and whose every move made news.
 Major Amberson's (King) daughter Isabel (Calhoun) loves Eugene Morgan (Forrest), but he gets himself in disgrace by performing a drunken serenade, and leaves town.
 Isabel marries Wilbur Minafer (MacDonald), a poor second choice, who makes a very passable husband.
 Not loving her husband, Isabel centers all of the love in her heart upon her son George, who naturally grows from a very spoiled young boy into a despicable young cad.
 His extravagances eventually deplete the Amberson fortune.
 When his father dies, George resents his mother's love for Morgan, who has returned as a prosperous automobile manufacturer.
 George has come to love, however, Morgan's daughter Lucy (Merriam).
 The death of Major Amberson forces George to go to work, bringing about his regeneration.
 Then there is the heroic rescue of Isabel by Morgan when the home in which she lodges burns.
 The final tableau suggests the rehabilitation of George.

 Cast

 Preservation

-The complete feature is a lost film.
-However, a 28 minute abridgement survives and it was included on the Criterion edition of The Magnificent Ambersons Blu-Ray release.
+The complete 7-reel feature is a lost film.
+However, a 16 mm abridged version, released in 1931 for the United Kingdom as Two to One, survives and it was first included on the 1986 Criterion Laserdisc edition of The Magnificent Ambersons and subsequent Blu-Ray release in 2018.